-This course examines major issues in the political, social, cultural, and economic development of the modern world from approximately 1700 to the present.
-It offers an introduction to the broad political, social, cultural and economic trends that have transformed human societies in various regions of the globe over recent centuries.
+This course offers an introduction to the broad political, social, cultural, and economic trends that have transformed human societies in various regions of the globe over recent centuries.

 HIST 140 - Latin America During the National Period (LA)

 A survey of Latin American history from the Independence Era to the recent past from a comparative perspective.